 For as long as I can remember, I have used my knitting and sewing craft to make personal gifts for family and friends.
 I receive the most fulfillment and gratification by seeing others find joy in my handmade creations.
 At Buttonjar Studio, I combine the elements of texture, color and pattern to form the basis of my products.
 My core product is project bags, which are functional for one’s knitting projects but also have other everyday uses such as market and tote bags.

 We process fiber in our cottage mill in Heath Springs, SC.
 We also raise a variety of livestock, including Huacaya Alpaca, Rex Rabbits, and Angus cattle and honeybees.

 Erica was taught many years ago to crochet by her Great grandma, Big Mom.
 She is a self-taught knitter and loom knitter.
 She is committed to providing the highest quality information on crochet, knitting, and loom knitting.

-We are very excited to share with you the list of vendors who will be joining us for the Southern Comforts Fiber Market on August 13 & 14!
+We are very excited to share with you the list of vendors who joined us for the Southern Comforts Fiber Market in 2022

 The Fibre Studio at Yarns to Dye For

 Fiber Sisters/Spirit Fiber Works

 Liz Spear Handwoven